-Inflation is hitting American and global consumers globally as gas prices continue to rise and trips to the grocery store usually result in more than one instance of sticker shock.
+Inflation is hitting American and global consumers globally as gas prices continue to rise and trips to the grocery store usually result in sticker shock.

 The news is grim on this front.
-Just three headlines from this week underscore the problem that consumers face around the world.
+Just three headlines alone underscore the challenge consumers face around the world.

 - USA Today: Inflation hit new 40-year high in May as gas, grocery, rent prices jumped

 - Global News: High gas prices driving change in Canadian tourism: ‘Cost of doing business’

 - CNBC: Euro zone inflation hits yet another record high as food and energy prices soar

 I will leave the cause and explanation of why consumers everywhere are getting hammered with higher prices to others.